 For those interested in advancing their nursing career, see our Arkansas LPN to RN/BSN programs page.

 Arkansas LPN Licensing Requirements

-In order to receive state licensure, the applicant must submit an application to the state to months prior to graduation, including:
+Arkansas’ educational requirements for an LPN license include attending a Board-certified nursing school and passing the state-required test.
+In order to receive state licensure, the applicant must submit an application to the state prior to graduation, including:

-- Proof of valid social security number.
+- Proof of valid social security number

 - Official transcript from state-approved nursing program with degree received (must come directly from school).

 - Verification of graduation date (done by the director of graduated nursing program via secure electronic process).